jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 There's just some [additional logic](https://github.com/jaymody/picoGPT/blob/29e78cc52b58ed2c1c483ffea2eb46ff6bdec785/utils.py#L43-L65) needed to convert the above into the nested dictionary structure `params`.

-For reference, let's here's what the `params` dictionary of shapes looks like, but with the numbers replaced with the hyper-parameters they represent:
+For reference, here's what the `params` dictionary of shapes looks like, but with the numbers replaced with the hyper-parameters they represent:

 ```python
 {